Some women share stories about their experiences with breast prostheses and reconstruction.

-When I got my prosthesis nine years ago, I thought it was best to wear it for a while and to consider other options later on.
+When I got my prosthesis a number of years ago, I thought it was best to wear it for a while and to consider other options later on.

 I wore the prosthesis for about three years before I looked into reconstruction options.
 I talked to people who’d had a reconstruction and considered the risk of infection, cost, recovery time and how it would look if I lost or gained weight.
 I decided I was happy to continue wearing a prosthesis.

-I remember my first fitting experience like it was yesterday.
-I still get emotional thinking about it now.
+I remember my first fitting experience like it was yesterday and still get emotional thinking about it now.
 The fitter’s manner really helped to set me at ease.
 I can remember looking at myself in the mirror and thinking, “I’m back”.
 The prosthesis helped me feel and look like my old self.